 “As the board goes through its deliberations regarding future plans related to the company’s energy transition activities, we routinely evaluate our work and commitments and will update our shareholders and the public as those plans evolve.”

 -- ExxonMobil media spokesperson Casey Norton

-Post your impressions below, and start the conversation.
+Post your thoughts below,

-We'll talk about this in class.
+and we'll talk about this in class.